cambridge-ceu/csd3/usage.md

 This document contains information for the following software: DosageConverter, HESS, PhenoScanner, PRSice, pspp, R, rjags, rstan, SAIGE, VEP,

+Whenever appropriate, it is assumed that you have `export HPC_WORK=/rds/user/$USER/hpc-work` in your .bashrc.

 ## DosageConverter

 ```bash